daffodil/factory-planner/README.md

 # Factory Planner

-A simple factory planning system, written in go.
+A simple factory planning system
+- Server side is  golang
+  * revel framework
+  * gorp and myssql
+  * jmobile frontend
+  * extjs frontend

 Currently in dev and not to be taken seriously  yet!

 Help Wanted
 ========================
-- a quick revel developer and/or golang reviewer
+- go devs + revel developer and/or golang reviewer
 - a jquery mobile coder
 - and extjs coder
+- a pyqt5 coder

 Demo
 ========================